 Anso-Mite Plus (Amblyseius andersoni) — Cold-Tolerant Predatory Mite Sachets

 Anso-Mite Plus sachets contain Amblyseius andersoni, a cold-tolerant predatory mite for controlling thrips, non-webbing spider mites, rust mites, and whitefly eggs and larvae.
 These sachets provide slow-release, preventative coverage and early-season protection in cooler environments where other predatory mites may be less effective.
 Anso-Mite Plus is best used preventatively to stop pest populations before they establish.
-It is chemical-free, IPM-compatible, and safe for use in greenhouses, nurseries, interiorscapes, outdoor landscapes, and indoor crops including ornamentals, fruiting plants, and vegetables.
+Anso-Mite is chemical-free and safe for use in any growing environment including greenhouses, nurseries, orchards, flower beds, interiorscapes, outdoor landscapes, indoor plants including houseplants and more.

 Anso-Mite Targets: